Weston Havens House

-Perched on Panoramic Hill just above the UC Berkeley campus, a masterpiece of twentieth-century California modernist architecture, Havens House, is currently used as a residence for distinguished visiting CED professors and as a site for studio investigations and projects.
-The house is under the stewardship of the College of Environmental Design.
+Perched on Panoramic Hill just above the UC Berkeley campus, the Weston Havens House, a masterpiece of 20th-century California modernist architecture, is currently used as a residence for distinguished visiting CED professors and as a site for studio investigations and projects.
+The house is under the stewardship of the College of Environmental Design (CED).

 Even before the first timber was erected, the Havens House was recognized for its structural innovation and aesthetic appeal.
 As an influential work of architectural significance, it has been compared to Richard Neutra’s Lovell Health House and Frank Lloyd Wright’s Fallingwater.
 In 1944 Elizabeth Gordon, editor of the highly influential House Beautiful, proclaimed it "one of the most perfect examples of contemporary American architecture."
 Today, it continues to be honored, most recently in the Los Angeles County Museum of Art (LACMA) exhibition California Design, 1930–1965: "Living in a Modern Way," the first major study of California mid-century modern design (at LACMA October 2011 through March 2012).

 The most striking features of the house are the three inverted triangular trusses supporting the roof, main floor, and lower floors — a highly original concept that makes the house appear to float above the hillside and, in the interior, projects the beholder into the sweeping view.

 A three-foot grid, typical of Harris’s work, organizes the house spatially and functionally.
 The main floor comprises the entry, upper bedroom, bath, kitchen (with its original appliances), and living and dining areas.
 Separating the dining room from the kitchen pass-through is a mural of the world by Patricia Fudger, painted — wisely, as WWII was unfolding — without borders.